Share of Mortgage Loans in Forbearance Remains at .22% in April

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Wyoming to supplement state, tribal and local recovery efforts in areas affected by the Happy Jack Fire beginning March 1, 2024 and continuing.
+FEMA has issued a Major Disaster Declaration for the state of Massachusetts to supplement state, tribal, and local recovery efforts in areas affected by severe storms and flooding from September 11-13, 2023.
 The following counties have been approved for assistance:

 List of Affected Zip Codes